List of criminal organizations in DC Comics: Black Hole in other media

 Black Hole appears in The Flash.
 This version was created and led by McCulloch Technologies' CEO Joseph Carver, who also employed light-themed assassins Ultraviolet, Doctor Light, and Sunshine.
 Introduced in season six, their operations are threatened by the Flash and his allies as well as Carver's presumed dead wife Eva McCulloch.
 By the end of the season, Eva destroys their information storehouse, sways the assassins to her side, and kills Carver.
-As of season seven, Rosalind Dillon and Sam Scudder had joined Black Hole until Eva kills the latter and sways the former to her side while hunting down the organization's remnants.
+As of season seven, Rosalind Dillon and Sam Scudder had joined Black Hole until Eva kills Scudder and sways Dillon to her side while hunting down the organization's remnants.

 Black Manta's pirates

 The pirate crew of Black Manta that serve aboard the Manta-Sub.
 Cal Durham was once one of his crew members.

 Black Ops

 Black Ops was a criminal organization devoted to accumulating power with sophisticated headquarters in both Metropolis and Washington, D.C.
 Its leader was Hazard, otherwise known as philanthropist Manuel Cabral, head of Rainforest Technologies (and secretly affiliated with weapons manufacturer AmerTek).
 His costumed operatives included his female second-in-command Shellshock, Flatline, Hardsell, Hotspot, Mainline, Quake, Shellgame, and Split.
 The techno-pirates had frequent clashes with Steel, who ultimately prevented them from seizing control of the United States' nuclear arsenal.
 The team first appears in Steel #6.